pjcoole/carbonator/README.md

 #Credits to:
-(1) Integris Security - For developing this awesome timesaver Burp script !!!
+(1) Integris Security - For developing this awesome time saving Burp script !!!

 ```
 summarizeBurp.py  - Running this python script will summarize the findings from the